Rockstar (Post Malone song): Critical reception

 "Rockstar" received mixed reviews from music critics.
 Spin.com reviewed the song's unofficial video by stating: "The chorus loop may be a weirdly hypnotic, post-Vine marketing gimmick, but it seems like it worked. "rockstar" is both Post Malone's and 21 Savage's first-ever No. 1 single, meaning this probably won't be the last time an artist attempts to boost a track by distilling its catchiest section into a standalone product.
 Maybe, in the future, we'll all listen to seconds-long hooks on endless extended loops."
 Spin and Time both named the song one of the worst of 2017.

 Remixes

 On November 29, 2017, an unofficial Crankdat remix of the song was released on the Trap Nation channel on YouTube.
 On December 13, 2017, a Latin remix of the song featuring Dominican-Puerto Rican reggaeton artists Nicky Jam and Ozuna was released.
 Another remix was released on December 22, 2017, featuring new verses from rappers Jadakiss and Nino Man.
-On December 25, 2017, Lil Wayne released his remix of the song, titled "5 Star" and featuring Nicki Minaj, as a single from his mixtape Dedication 6.
+On December 25, 2017, Lil Wayne released his remix of the song, titled "5 Star" featuring Nicki Minaj, as a single from his mixtape Dedication 6.
 On January 23, 2018, American rapper Fetty Wap released his remix of the song.